ng-Classic/ng-classic/aio/content/guide/animations.md

 </table>

-## More on Angular Classicanimations
+## More on Angular Classic animations

 You might also be interested in the following: